12-lead ECG analysis programs are not created equal

 Resources on 12-lead and STEMI

 ECG artifact nearly always originates from sources unrelated to the monitor.
-Learn best practice suggestions for minimizing artifact.
+Learn best practice suggestions for minimising artifact.
 Download pocket guide

 Quick reference guide: ECG lead placement and identifying lead reversal